nobitagit/knowledge/management/people-and-data-book.md

 - Every effort to address data quality must start with the question, "Who touches that data and **how do we get them involved**?"

 - Every effort to improve business performance must start with the question, ‘What data do we need to complete this effort and **who do we need to get involved**?’

+- Data is a team sport, requiring unprecedented coordination among regular people

+> The issues start with confusion about the proper roles of data versus the information technologies that help create, store, transport and process the data.
+In particular, too many people conflate the two, or worse, subordinate data to tech.
+An unhealthy dynamic ensues in which the business develops unrealistic expectations of its IT department, which then fails to deliver, reducing business's trust in IT.

+[...]

+> some simple steps can begin the process.
+It starts with understanding that data and IT are different sorts of assets that require different styles of management.
+This leads to more realistic expectations of information technologists, which should include providing basic storage, transport and processing capabilities, and automating well-defined processes to increase scale and decrease unit costs.
+With these foundations, more aggressive digital transformations, and simpler, more powerful, better data architectures to promote advanced data science can follow.